pubnub/pubnub-mcp-server/resources/sdk_docs/php_publish-and-subscribe.md

 # Publish/Subscribe API for PHP SDK

-Low-latency messaging to one or many subscribers.
-For concepts, see Connection Management and Publish Messages.
+PubNub delivers messages globally in <30 ms. Send to a single recipient or broadcast to many.

+For conceptual guidance, see:
+- Connection Management (/docs/general/setup/connection-management)
+- Publish Messages (/docs/general/messages/publish)

 ## Publish

-`publish()` sends a message to all subscribers on a channel.
-Messages are replicated globally.
+publish() sends a message to all subscribers of a channel.
+PubNub replicates messages across PoPs and delivers to all subscribed clients.

+Essential details:
-- Prerequisites and limitations
+- Prerequisites:
-  - Initialize PubNub with publishKey.
+  - Initialize PubNub with publishKey (/docs/sdks/php/api-reference/configuration#configuration).
-  - You don't need to subscribe to publish.
+  - You don't need to be subscribed to publish.
   - You cannot publish to multiple channels simultaneously.
-- Security
+- Security:
-  - Enable TLS/SSL by setting ssl: true during initialization.
-You can also encrypt messages.
+  - Enable TLS/SSL by setting ssl: true at initialization.
+  - You can encrypt messages (/docs/sdks/php/api-reference/configuration#crypto-module).
-- Message data
+- Message data:
-  - Message can be any JSON-serializable data (objects, arrays, numbers, strings).
+  - Message can be any JSON-serializable data (objects, arrays, integers, strings).
+UTF‑8 strings supported.
 Avoid special classes/functions.
-Strings can include any UTF‑8 characters.
-  - Don't JSON serialize: Pass full objects for message and meta; SDK handles serialization.
+  - Don't JSON serialize: Pass raw objects/arrays for message and meta; SDK handles serialization.
-- Size
+- Size:
-  - Max 32 KiB (includes escaped chars and channel name).
-Aim under ~1,800 bytes for best performance.
-Oversize returns Message Too Large.
+  - Max 32 KiB (includes escaped characters and channel name).
+Aim for <1,800 bytes for best performance.
+  - Exceeding limit returns Message Too Large.
+See message size limits (/docs/general/messages/publish#message-size-limit).
-- Publish rate
+- Publish rate:
-  - Publish as fast as bandwidth allows.
-There’s a soft throughput limit; subscribers may drop messages if they can’t keep up.
-In-memory queue is 100 messages (e.g., publishing 200 at once may drop earlier messages if subscriber hasn’t received any).
+  - Publish as fast as bandwidth allows; soft throughput limit (/docs/general/setup/limits).
+In-memory queue stores only 100 messages; subscribers may drop if they can’t keep up.
-- Custom message type
+- Custom message type:
-  - optional customMessageType to label messages (for example, text, action, poll).
+  - Optional customMessageType for business-specific labels (for example: text, action, poll).
-- Best practices
+- Best practices:
-  - Publish serially, not concurrently.
+  - Publish to a channel serially (not concurrently).
-  - Verify success return code ([1,"Sent","136074940..."]) before sending next.
+  - Verify success return code (for example, [1,"Sent","136074940..."]).
+  - Publish the next message only after success.
   - On failure ([0,"blah","<timetoken>"]), retry.
-  - Keep queue under 100 messages.
+  - Keep in-memory queue <100 messages.
-  - Throttle bursts (e.g., ≤ 5 msg/s) as needed.
+  - Throttle bursts to meet latency needs (for example, ≤5 messages/sec).

 ### Method(s)

+To Publish a message you can use the following method(s) in the PHP SDK:

 ```
 `1$pubnub->publish()